 Unlocking Our Sound Heritage

 The Unlocking Our Sound Heritage (UOSH) project aims to preserve and provide access to as much as possible of the nation’s rare and unique sound recordings.
 It is a partnership led by the British Library, with funding from the National Lottery Heritage Fund which involves ten regional hubs across the UK.
 The Midlands Hub for the project is based at the University of Leicester and is preserving sound recordings from across the Midlands.
 They commissioned the Participation Team to create sound resources for use in reminiscence work especially focussing on people with dementia.

-Our project aims to bring the medium of sound to the forefront of the heritage agenda.
+Our project aimed to bring the medium of sound to the forefront of the heritage agenda.
 We planned to raise the profile of its power in reminiscence work, expand the range of communities who have access to its potential, involve diverse communities in our resource creation and design, explore meaningful new archive material and develop a legacy for use and replication nationwide.

 The resources have been developed in partnership with people living with dementia, their carers, group leaders and members of the community.
-The activities have being trialled, archive recordings have been reviewed and new recordings have been made.
+The activities have been trialled, archive recordings have been reviewed and new recordings have been made.
 We have explored what works and how it makes people feel!
 The themes replicate those from our award-winning Memory Plus project; Seaside and holidays, Childhood, Working life, Food and health, The Great Outdoors and Entertainment.